Raceland, Louisiana

 Raceland is an unincorporated community and census-designated place (CDP) on Bayou Lafourche in Lafourche Parish, Louisiana, United States.
 The population was 9,768 in 2020.
 It is part of the Houma–Bayou Cane–Thibodaux metropolitan statistical area.

 According to the Louisiana Office of Tourism, Raceland was named for the Race family that once owned a large plantation named "Raceland" on Bayou Lafourche.

+Raceland sugar plantation was founded by Ebeneezer Eaton Kittredge and his son in law Fayette Clay Ewing.
+On April 19, 1855, a daughter of Kittredge, Olivia Corrinne, married George W. Race.
+The plantation was named Raceland the same year in honor of the young couple who made it their first home where their children were born.

 Geography

 Raceland is located at 29°43′21″N 90°36′19″W (29.722576, -90.605172), on both sides of Bayou Lafourche.
 It is bordered to the southeast by Mathews.

-U.S. Route 90 passes through the southeast part of Raceland, leading northeast 44 mi to New Orleans and west 40 mi to Morgan City.
+U.S. Route 90 (future Interstate 49) passes through the southeast part of Raceland, leading northeast 44 mi to New Orleans and west 40 mi to Morgan City.
 Louisiana Highways 1 and 308 pass through the center of Raceland, on the south and the north sides of Bayou Lafourche, respectively.
 Both highways lead southeast (downriver) 7 mi to Lockport and northwest (upriver) 15 mi to Thibodaux, the parish seat.
 Louisiana Highway 182 passes through the center of Raceland on the old route of US-90; it leads northeast 3.5 mi to US-90 and southwest 12 mi to Houma.

 According to the United States Census Bureau, the Raceland CDP has a total area of 56.0 sqkm, of which 0.1 sqkm, or 0.23%, are water.